auto-optimization/iraceplot/README.md

 iraceResults:       The data generated when loading the Rdata file created by irace

 numberIteration:    Numeric, It is the number referring to the iteration that you want to graph, the range of these varies according to the Rdata used (example: numberIteration = 5)

+idConfigurations:   Numeric vector, you need to put the configurations you want to analyze (example: idConfigurations = c(20,50,100,300,500,600,700))

 rpd:       Logical (default TRUE) to fit through an equation of minimum percentage distance between the values of each row of all configurations